 - Establish professional connections within a diverse and motivated group of peers, as you move through the program as a cohort.

 - Learn from faculty who are both scholars and practitioners, bringing their real-world experiences and connections from federal, state and municipal government into the classroom.

 The EMPM curriculum is a structured, 30-credit sequence of courses that focuses on decision making, management and leadership skills.
-Students move through the curriculum as a single cohort, with classes held on Friday afternoons and on Saturdays to accommodate professional schedules.
+Students move through the curriculum as a cohort, with classes held on Friday afternoons and on Saturdays twice per month to accommodate professional schedules.
 The specific curriculum is designed and courses scheduled per cohort, but includes such courses as:

 - Leading and Motivating People - explores the theories, models and research findings concerned with human motivation and behavior most relevant to the task of leading people to achieve positive and timely results.
 It includes an introduction to leadership theory, cognitive development and human motivation theories.
 The course then applies this knowledge to the development of self-mastery and interpersonal skills, the enhancement of employee morale, and the building of healthy and effective teams.